NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 #### Description

-This method iterates over the relation specified to fetch the next record (until all records are fetched) and updates the recId of next record in cache.
+This function is used to fetch **one** record of the relation.
+Each subsequent call would return the next record until there are no more records to be returned.
+It also updates `searchIndex` in the cache.

 #### Arguments